hubmapconsortium/ingest-validation-tools/README.md

 # ingest-validation-tools

-HuBMAP data upload guidelines, and tools which check that uploads adhere to those guidelines.
+HuBMAP data upload guidelines and instructions for checking that uploads adhere to those guidelines.
 Assay documentation is on [Github Pages](https://hubmapconsortium.github.io/ingest-validation-tools/).

 HuBMAP has three distinct metadata processes:

 - **Donor** metadata is handled by Jonathan Silverstein on an adhoc basis: He works with whatever format the TMC can provide, and aligns it with controlled vocabularies.
-- **Sample** metadata is handled by Brendan Honick and Bill Shirey.
-[The standard operating procedure is outlined here.](https://docs.google.com/document/d/1K-PvBaduhrN-aU-vzWd9gZqeGvhGF3geTwRR0ww74Jo/edit)
+- **Sample** metadata is ingested by the [HuBMAP Data Ingest Portal](https://ingest.hubmapconsortium.org/)--see "Upload Sample Metadata" at the top of the page.
 - **Dataset** uploads should be validated first by the TMCs.
 Dataset upload validation is the focus of this repo.
-[Details below.](#upload-process-and-upload-directory-structure)
+[Details below.](#for-data-submitters-and-curators)

 ## For assay type working groups: